BigSkyAI-Dev-Labs/helikon-mini/README.md

 # Mount Helikon Mini 3.0 AIOS (v3.0.12)

-> **Draft candidate note:** This is the Mount Helikon Mini 3.0 AIOS 3.0.12 branding-hygiene closure candidate set.
-Treat the current SHIP manifest in this bundle as authoritative for this closure candidate set.

 Mount Helikon Mini 3.0 AIOS is the **Free Starter operating system line for ChatGPT**: compact, deterministic, installer-first, and designed to fit the current ChatGPT free-account surface without depending on chat history.

 ## What Mount Helikon Mini 3.0 AIOS is